BolajiAyodeji/Blogposts/ck3izs56t00sed0s11z515m1j.md

 Looks great, right?
 Here's how you can make yours great too:

-1. Specify the type of commit:
+1. Specify the type of commit with a starting short phrase and/or emoji:

- - **feat**:  The new feature you're adding to a particular application
+* **feat**: The new feature you're adding to a particular application.

- - **fix**: A bug fix
+* **fix**: A bug fix.

- - **style**: Feature and updates related to styling
+* **style**: Additions and updates related to styling.

- - **refactor**: Refactoring a specific section of the codebase
+* **refactor**: Refactoring a specific section of the codebase.

- - **test**: Everything related to testing
+* **test**: Everything related to testing.

- - **docs**: Everything related to documentation
+* **docs**: Everything related to documentation.

- - **chore**: Regular code maintenance.
+* **chore**: Regular code maintenance.

-[ You can also use emojis to represent commit types]
-2. Separate the subject from the body with a blank line
+1. Separate the subject from the body with a blank line.

-3. Your commit message should not contain any whitespace errors
+2. Your commit message should not contain any whitespace error.

-4. Remove unnecessary punctuation marks
+3. Remove unnecessary punctuation marks.

-5. Do not end the subject line with a period
+4. Do not end the subject line with a period.

-6. Capitalize the subject line and each paragraph
+5. Capitalize the subject line and each paragraph.

-7. Use the imperative mood in the subject line
+6. Use the imperative mood in the subject line (e.g., Fix issue…).

-8. Use the body to explain what changes you have made and why you made them.
+7. Use the body to explain what changes you have made and why you made them.

-9. Do not assume the reviewer understands what the original problem was, ensure you add it.
+8. Do not assume the reviewer understands what the original problem was, ensure you add it.

-10. Do not think your code is self-explanatory
+9. Do not think your code is self-explanatory.

-11. Follow the commit convention defined by your team
+10. Follow the commit convention defined by your team.

 ## Conclusion